BZoennchen/Pages/_posts/2023-04-23-wekinator.md

 </div>
 <br>

-This is a complex challenge, and several questions arise: How does $$f$$ look like?
+This is a complex challenge, and several questions arise: What does $$f$$ look like?
 How can we implement it?

 ### Reasoning about the World